Are meals stressful with your picky eater?

-For example, if your children are getting bored with vegetables, can you steam it one evening, roast it the next and then stir-fry with a delicious sauce to mix up the presentations?
+For example, if your children are getting bored with vegetables, can you steam them one evening, roast them the next and then stir-fry them with a delicious sauce to mix up the presentations?

 You can reward their bravery with quality time together over a book or stickers if that’s what pleases them.

 Anxiety reduction – oh boy, this is a big one!
 My advice to you is to try not to place so much emphasis on every mouthful of broccoli or the meat or whatever food your child has declared they hate.

 Anxiety is a killer for appetites and can increase your child’s feeling of fullness earlier on less food.
 This will ultimately reduce the amount of food that your child is willing to eat.
 Focus on a positive feeding experience by playing music, talking about your day, or anything and everything but just not food!

 Get your child involved – finally, get your child involved by asking them to choose which vegetables or main ingredient they’d like to eat that day.